apehex/tokun/articles/tokun.md

 - [ ] efficiency: some tokenizers can be slow to encode and decode large texts
 - [ ] handling of compound words: `"hotdog"` is unrelated to `"hot dog"`

-The model `tokun-1` presented here will tackle the first 4 points.
-The final model `tokun-4x4` addresses most of these shortcomings.
+`tokun` addresses most of these shortcomings.

 The serie is heavily focused on western languages, due to personal knowledge.
 Still the concepts were tested on asian and middle-eastern languages.